What About Bob?

-What About Bob? is a 1991 American black comedy film directed by Frank Oz and starring Bill Murray and Richard Dreyfuss.
-Murray plays Bob Wiley, a mentally unstable patient who follows his egotistical psychotherapist Dr. Leo Marvin (Dreyfuss) on vacation.
-When Bob befriends the other members of Leo's family, the patient's problems push the doctor over the edge.
+What About Bob? is a 1991 American comedy film directed by Frank Oz and starring Bill Murray and Richard Dreyfuss.
+Murray plays Bob Wiley, a mentally unstable patient who follows his egotistical psychotherapist, Dr. Leo Marvin (Dreyfuss), on vacation.
+When Bob befriends the members of Leo's family and they help each other overcome their problems, the patient's continued presence pushes the doctor over the edge.
+The film received positive reviews and grossed $63.7 million in the US.

-The film received positive reviews and was a box office success.
-This film is number 43 on Bravo's "100 Funniest Movies".